Chemellia/AtomicGraphNets.jl/docs/src/examples/example_1.md

 ## 2. Train the Network

-Now that the dataset has been set up, run the `formation_energy.jl` file in your Julia environment and see what happens!
+Now that the dataset has been set up, run the `formation_energy.jl` file in your Julia environment and play around with the training function!

-Feel free to peruse and play with other options defined at the top of the file as well and see how it impacts the results!\
-In particular, the defaults have been set to only have a dataset of size 100 so that the base case will run quickly, but feel free to try more data to see how much better the results get.

 ## Note